MRP ₹39.5

 Nimol Oral Drops is used to relieve pain, including menstrual pain and dental pain.

-Nimol Oral Drops works by blocking the effect of a chemical known as prostaglandin, responsible for inducing pain and inflammation in the body.Â
+Nimol Oral Drops works by blocking the effect of a chemical known as prostaglandin, which is responsible for inducing pain and inflammation in the body.

 Yes, Nimol Oral Drops should preferably be taken with food to avoid an upset stomach.
 If taken on an empty stomach, it may cause stomach irritation and upset stomach.

 Nimol Oral Drops may cause dizziness.
-If you feel dizzy, please rest and avoid driving as it can be harmful.
+If you feel dizzy, please rest and avoid driving, as it can be harmful.

 No, Nimol Oral Drops does not cause weight gain.